 There are four canals within the Halton Borough study area: The Manchester Ship Canal, the Bridgewater Canal, the St Helens Canal and the Weaver Navigation.
-Many of the inflow and outflow structures on these canals are over 200 years old when they were designed to a 'rule of thumb'.
+The predominant cause of uncontrolled loss of water from canal systems is as a result of flooding, vandalism or structural failure causing a breach.
 In the event that a canal does fail resulting in a release of water, the height that the canal is elevated above surrounding land will affect to some degree the amount of flood hazard that could be caused by deep or fast flowing debris laden water, alongside the cause of failure.
 The amount of water that can escape depends on the pound length, which is the distance between two locks because the maximum volume of water that will outflow will be contained between the two locks or time taken for an operator to react to a failure to prevent further escape.
 The risk of flooding from canals is reduced by regular inspection by the owners to identify any problems with inflow and outflow structures, canal lining or embankments.

 Canal flooding due to failure of the Manchester Ship Canal is considered to be unlikely.
-Although there is no information on the probability of this happening, the maintenance undertaken by owners Peel Holdings on this commercial asset makes failure unlikely.
+A mathematical reliability analysis has been undertaken, which looks at the probability of the sluices not operating normally, and this has informed the published MSC Water Level Operational Protocol.
 As a controlled water body, the Bridgewater Canal only poses a minor risk of flooding to adjacent people and property.
 There is a small risk associated with lower probability events such as overtopping and/or the breaching of embankments.
 There is anecdotal evidence of the Bridgewater Canal overtopping its banks and flooding the highway at Runcorn Road, Moore.